Node.js REPL, Inspector, Watch Mode, and SEA

-Run node with no file and you get an interactive prompt:
+Start with the smallest surface.
+Run node with no file and the executable becomes an interactive prompt -

 $ node